 - Rebuilding would be costly.
 The streets were expensive to build and may cost \$100 million or more to rebuild. - Rebuilding would negatively affect a beautiful street environment today.
 1st and 2nd streets are among the better-designed streets in the Bay Area.
 The current 40-foot sidewalk environment is a generous public space that allows pedestrians and transit to coexist, reminiscent of many European cities.
 Shifting transit to the street and separating transit from pedestrians are appropriate measures for a suburban context but not a dense urban environment like downtown. - Double-tracking would remove one of three rows of trees.
-One of downtown San Jose's great assets is its tree canopy and large urban forest.
-The middle sidewalk currently includes a row of plane trees that would be lost with double-tracking.

-- Double-tracking would leave little room for bus service.
+One of downtown San Jose's great assets

+- is its tree canopy and large urban forest.
+The middle sidewalk currently includes a row of plane trees that would be lost with double-tracking. - Double-tracking would leave little room for bus service.
 While the current configuration allows direct transfers from light rail to buses heading in the same direction, the reconfigured street would not have sufficient room for buses heading in both directions.
 As a result, it might work best for buses to shift to a different street, such as Market. - Double-tracking would leave phantom infrastructure on 2nd Street.
 Removing trains from 2nd Street would create some dead space along the 2nd Street transit mall.
 The current level of pedestrian activity does not require such a generous sidewalk area.
 To make better use of the space, the city could establish a two-way bikeway or run historic streetcars on the tracks.
-These options would continue to put pedestrians and other modes of transportation in conflict on the same sidewalk.
+These options would continue to put pedestrians and other modes of transportation in conflict on the same sidewalk. - Less destructive changes can yield time savings that are almost as large.
+Changes to the transit mall namely, consolidating two stations and improving safety with physical barriers along the sidewalk - would produce more than half the time savings as fully rebuilding 1st Street in a double-track configuration.

 How Much Time Would Changes to the 1st Street Transit Mall Save?

 Key changes to light rail will save significant travel time.
 Putting both north-bound and south-bound tracks on 1st Street will reduce light rail travel times by nearly three and a half minutes.
 Consolidating two stations into one saves nearly another minute.

-Travel Time (in minutes) From (Station) To (Station) Exisiting Conditions Interim Safety Measures Double-Tracking 1st Street Japantown St. James 2:47 2:23 1:33 St. James Santa Clara 1:19 0:46 0:39 Santa Clara San Antonio 1:10 0:41 0:36 San Antonio Convention Center 2:06 1:51 0:03 Total run time 9:30 7:44 6:09 Percentage of travel time savings through downtown -19% -43% Minutes of travel time savings through downtown 1:46 3:21 Plus station consolidation at Santa Clara Street (estimated savings of additional 00:42) -26% -52% Total potential travel time savings through downtown 2:28 4:03 "Total run time" is defined as the length of time it takes a train leaving Japantown to reach Source: VTA calculations
+Travel Time (in minutes)

+From (Station) To (Station) Exisiting Conditions Interim Safety Measures Double-Tracking 1st Street

+Japantown St. James 2:47 2:23 1:33

+St. James Santa Clara 1:19 0:46 0:39

+Santa Clara San Antonio 1:10 0:41 0:36

+San Antonio Convention Center 2:06 1:51 0:03

+Total run time 9:30 7:44 6:09

+Percentage of travel time savings through downtown -19% -43%

+Minutes of travel time savings through downtown 1:46 3:21

+Plus station consolidation at Santa Clara Street (estimated savings of additional 00:42) -26% -52%

+Total potential travel time savings through downtown 2:28 4:03

-"Total run time" is defined as the length of time it takes a train leaving Japantown to reach the Convention Center.
+^{ &}quot;Total run time" is defined as the length of time it takes a train leaving Japantown to reach the Convention Center.
 It includes dwell times (i.e., waiting to pick up passengers) at St. James, Santa Clara and San Antonio.
 (The total estimated dwell time for those three stations is 2:18.)